Webinar “5G global outlook”: questions & answers

 What are the differences between LTE-M & NB-IoT?

 LTE-M and NB-IoT are both Mobile IoT technologies that are introduced during the 4G era and which will be available throughout the 5G life cycle.
 LTE-M is a simplified version of regular LTE, which provides most of the characteristics of normal 4G LTE including mobility and can handle software updates.
 NB-IoT is a completely new radio technology designed for maximum efficiency, but using it will require an architectural redesign of data communication.
-We published a detailed comparison between LTE-M and NB-IoT here.
+Learn more about the differences between LTE-M and NB-IoT in our white paper.

 Will 5G replace 4G?